Is time the real line?: d -Time as a physical quantity

-If we define $n m_{12} : = \mu$ and remove $n_1<n$ masses of the pan, then we are left with the mass $\frac{n_2}{n} \mu$; $n_2 = n- n_1$.
-Hence, this prescription allows us to write as well.
+as well.
 The next step would be to define the multiplication by real numbers.
 In some sense, we are limited by two peculiar problems.
 One of them is related to the operational prescription of measuring time intervals with the scale.
 It will always provide a rational value due to the experimental precision the scale possesses.
 We could never write $\pi s$ for a time interval for a pair of events even if our intuition says that there could exist such a pair.
 With \eqref{9.1} in hands, it would be possible to invoke the density of $\mathds{Q}$ in $\mathds{R}$ to construct a sequence of rationals $(q_n)$ converging to any real $q_n \rightarrow \alpha$, such that

 but once again we are restricted by the experimental prescription.
+Therefore at this point it would suffice to consider only the field $\mathds{Q}$.

 The other problem is related to multiplication by negative values.
 The negative time interval $- \delta t(e_1, e_2)$ has no meaning.
 We could think of withdrawing part of the mass on one pan.
 Now, while it is completely legitimate for the physical quantity mass, understood as removing, $-\delta t$ could only be interpreted if we admit, for example, a coordinate in the arrow of time: for example, solving for the quadratic equation when a ball will hit the ground upon being tossed up-wards gives two solutions.
 The positive one is the answer one is looking for.
 The negative solution has a meaning though.
 It is the answer for the time-reversal process if one is reconstructing the trajectory; in this sense, it is the time when the trajectory of the ball was intercepting the ground before the tossing time.
 The great volume of mathematical information and physical meaning in this last statements is not available to us up until now.